-We all have a responsibility to check that the numbers in our payslip add up.
+While the finer details may not seem all that important, we all have a responsibility to check that the numbers in our payslip add up.
 After all, we’re each accountable for the amount of tax we pay, and nobody wants to be landed with a bill from HMRC!

-There may be a lot of numbers and unfamiliar codes on your payslip, but rest assured, this is not meant to fool you!
+There may be a lot of numbers and unfamiliar codes on your payslip.
+But rest assured, this is not meant to fool you!
 The amount of detail you get is actually a requirement for the most part.
 All payslips must show:

 Tax and National Insurance aren’t the only variable deductions we may see on our payslips, though.
 Pensions, student loan repayments and child maintenance can all be deducted from our salaries as a percentage of what we earn.
 You can make other arrangements to pay for these things without them going through payroll, but many people find it more convenient to pay this way.

-If your employer has a benefits or rewards scheme that allows you to access services that they pay for or contribute to, then you’ll see your contributions to the ones you’ve opted in to on your payslip.
+If your employer has a benefits or rewards scheme that allows you to access services that they pay for or contribute to, then you’ll see these contributions on your payslip.
 Health insurance, dental cover, gym memberships and season ticket loans are all good examples of fixed deductions.

 While there are certain details that employers must include in a payslip, many choose to include a lot of other information that’s useful to you or them.
 Some examples are:

-If something you see in your payslip doesn’t look right to you, or you don’t understand something, don’t sit on it.
+If anything you see in your payslip doesn’t look right to you, or you don’t understand something, don’t sit on it.
 It may be nothing, but it could also be something that lands you with a bill from HMRC!
-Speaking to someone from your payroll department is ideal, but many businesses use external payroll providers so it may not be practical!
+Speaking to someone from your payroll department is ideal, but many businesses use external payroll providers so it may not be practical.
 A colleague from HR or your line manager are likely your best bet in this case.